GuiDevloper/nullstack-types/README.md

 Typing files including framework docs and some examples of uses (e.g. [Context](https://nullstack.app/context) in Nullstack).

-It can be used together with TSX files inside projects using [nullstack-to-njs](https://github.com/GuiDevloper/nullstack-to-njs).
+> Nullstack framework already absorbed those types, so currently this package is just a zero-dependencies mirror with synced version.

-A example project using it: [nullstack-tsx-example](https://github.com/GuiDevloper/nullstack-tsx-example).
+A example project using it from Nullstack: [nullstack-tsx-example](https://github.com/GuiDevloper/nullstack-tsx-example).

 ## How to use this project